MarshP/markdown-css-styles-from-everywhere/README.md

 ## Questions

+#### How see examples?
+Download the whole repo, keep the relative structure intact, open the html files.

 #### Why?
 I was experimenting with styles for documentation and ended up with a pile for reference and example.
 I will use them at other times.